awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 1. Use the Meeting ID provided in the instructions to create an email address with the following format: **pin\+\{meeting\_ID\}@chime\.aws**\.
 Save this address and the full meeting instructions on your computer\.

 1. To schedule an Amazon Chime meeting as a delegate, schedule the meeting in your calendar app as you normally would\.
-Be sure to include in your invite the user you are scheduling the meetings for, meet@chime\.aws, and the pin\+ email address you created in step 2\.
+Be sure to include in your invite the user for whom you are scheduling the meetings, meet@chime\.aws, and the pin\+ email address you created in step 2\.
 Optionally, you can also include the full meeting instructions in your invite\.

 ## Schedule Meetings as a Delegate using the Outlook Add\-In<a name="delegate-outlook"></a>